missweizhang/google-form-waitlist/data-analysis/README.md

 # Data Analysis
-Process the data dump of responses from Google Form into more readable format:
+This [demo](https://docs.google.com/spreadsheets/d/1yYc1ecmeawc0_VqBrXIaNytGSHoxWJghUWh-cW0o8iM/edit?usp=sharing) processes the data dump of responses from Google Form into more readable format:
    - [Wide Form (students)](#wide-form-students): view each student/submission per row.
    - [Long Form (enrollments)](#long-form-enrollments): view one enrollment (each student in each class) per row, used for class roster.